-These Raspberry and White Chocolate Cupcakes are made from buttery vanilla cupcakes filled with white chocolate and raspberries and piped with a creamy white chocolate frosting.
-You have to try them!
+These Raspberry and White Chocolate Cupcakes are made with buttery vanilla cupcakes, filled with raspberries, and piped with a creamy white chocolate frosting.

-If you love trying out new cupcake recipes then you have to have a look at this recipe for Strawberry Filled Cupcakes, this recipe for Vanilla Mini Cupcakes, and this White Chocolate Cupcakes recipe.
+If you love trying out new cupcake recipes, then you have to have a look at this recipe for Strawberry Filled Cupcakes, this recipe for Vanilla Mini Cupcakes, and this White Chocolate Cupcake recipe.

 Jump to: